awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

 You can add actions to your pipeline that are in an AWS Region different from your pipeline\.
 When an AWS service is the provider for an action, and this action type/provider type are in a different AWS Region from your pipeline, this is a cross\-region action\.
 For more information about cross\-region actions, see [Add a Cross\-Region Action in CodePipeline](actions-create-cross-region.md)\.

 You can also create pipelines that build and deploy container\-based applications by using Amazon ECS as the deployment provider\.
-Before you create a pipeline that deploys container\-based applications with Amazon ECS, you must create an image definitions file\.
+Before you create a pipeline that deploys container\-based applications with Amazon ECS, you must create an image definitions file as described in [Image Definitions File Reference](file-reference.md)\.

 CodePipeline uses change detection methods to start your pipeline when a source code change is pushed\.
 These detection methods are based on source type:
 + CodePipeline uses Amazon CloudWatch Events to detect changes in your CodeCommit source repository and branch or your Amazon S3 source bucket\.